-British Pie Week is upon us once again (5-11 March 2018), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+As winter descends, it's a timely excuse to pick out some of the best pies to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
 While some foodies are pedantic about pies, for us whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

 252 High Holborn, London WC1V 7EN

 Arguably London's premier pie-maker, Holborn Dining Room's Head Chef Calum has always been one to create some unbeatable pies (as a quick look at his Instagram feed will show you).
-And now he's taking things even further with a whole Pie Room in the restaurant and a new pie menu too.
-That menu will change regularly but he's kicked things off with beef cheek suet pudding, chicken, girolle and tarragon pie, hot pork pie and curried mutton shoulder pie.
+I mean he does have a dedicated Pie Room in the restaurant and a pie menu too.
+Right now the pie that seems to be getting the most Insta love is this chicken, girolles and tarragon pie.

 So yes, if you're serious about pies, this is the one place you must visit.

 3 Caledonian Rd, Kings Cross, London N1 9DX